AdobeDocs/analytics.en/help/analyze/report-builder/manage-reportbuilder.md

 ## Sort the Data Blocks list

 You can sort the data block list by a displayed column.
-For example, you can sort the data block list by data views, Filters, Date Range, and other variables.
+For example, you can sort the data block list by report suites, Filters, Date Range, and other variables.

 To sort the data block list, click a column heading.